pabloinsente/LUCID_data_workshop/README.md

 – Run yourself through lessons 1-6 (Introduction-MultiVar Examples) and continue based on your interest.

 Time to complete: 45-60 minutes.
 Feel free to work with a partner or in groups!

+## Session 3: Fitting and evaluating linear models

+This session will introduce the idea of optimization and reghularization for fitting models.
+We'll focus on least squares and polynomial models with examples of two different regularizers.
+    ### A rough outline:
+    1. Linear regression as an optimization problem
+    2. Curve fitting as optimization
+    4. Model regularization
+        - Small weights
+        - Sparsity

+Preparation for the workshop:
+– Have a working Python3 distribution scikitlearn matplotlib, numpy, jupyter notebooks, and pandas

+Time to complete: 45-60 minutes.
+Feel free to work with a partner or in groups!